-Have you ever asked employees what their company vision is?
+Have you ever asked your employees about the company vision?
 Are they able to recite it clearly?
 Are they all giving the same answer?

-Nevertheless, a clear corporate vision is the key to growing a healthy business and fully engaging employees.
+A clear corporate vision with proper visibility across the organization is key to growing a healthy business with engaged employees.

-Many people mix up Vision and Mission but they are two different things.
+Many people mix up mission and vision, but they are two different things.

-On this common mistake, Fast company summarizes thusly: “Many organizations confuse mission and vision.
+Fast company summarizes: “Many organizations confuse mission and vision.
 A mission is about who you are.
 Missions rarely change.
 Visions should be dynamic and drive constant learning and innovation.”

 Mission and vision are fundamental to any company, but are often not known or clear to the entire organization.